SpenceKonde/ATTinyCore/README.md

 ### Bootloader Support (ATtiny 441/841, 44/84, 45/85, 461/861, 48/88, 828, 1634, 87, 167 only)

 The Optiboot bootloader is included for the ATtiny 441, 841, 44, 84, 45, 85, 461, 861, 48, 88, 1634, 828, 87 and 167.
-For boards with a hardware UART, this runs at 57600 baud at 8mhz and slower, and  115200 baud above that; for boards without hardware UART, it runs at 19200 baud (on these boards TX/RX pins are the same as the builtin software serial, the ones marked AIN0 (tx) and AIN1(rx)).
-By default it uses UART0 or the LIN/UART as appropriate (bootloaders that use UART1 for devices that have a second UART are included, prefixed with "ser1" - you must flash them manually or modify boards.txt if you wish to use them).
+For boards with a hardware UART, this runs at 57600 baud at 8mhz and slower, and  115200 baud above that; for boards without hardware UART, it runs at 19200 baud (on these boards TX/RX pins are the same as the builtin software serial, the ones marked AIN0 (TX) and AIN1(RX)).
+On boards with hardware serial, the bootloader uses UART0 or the LIN/UART as appropriate (bootloaders that use UART1 for devices that have a second UART are included, prefixed with "ser1" - you must flash them manually or modify boards.txt if you wish to use them).
 Once the bootloader is programmed, the target can be programmed over serial; the bootloader will run after reset, just like on a normal Arduino.
 The standard DTR reset circuit is highly recommended.
 Bootloaders are not included for the 2k-flash versions of these parts - more than a quarter of the available flash would go to the bootloader, and the Arduino abstraction is already severely constrained with just 2k of flash.
 For these parts, we recommend ISP programming.

 The ATtiny441/841, ATtiny1634, ATtiny44/84, ATtiny45/85, ATtiny461/861, ATtiny48/88 and the ATtiny x7 series do not have hardware bootloader support.
 To make the bootloader work, the "Virtual Boot" functionality of Optiboot is used.
 Because of this, another vector is used to point to point to the start of the applications - this interrupt cannot be used by the application - under the hood, the bootloader rewrites the reset and "save" interrupt vectors, pointing the save vector at the start of the program (where the reset vector would have pointed), and the reset vector to the bootloader (as there is no BOOTRST fuse).
 Up until version 1.2.0 of this core, the WDT vector was used for this purpose.
-In 1.2.0 and later, the EE_RDY vector (which is not used by anything in Arduino-land - the EEPROM library uses a busy-wait) is used instead. **If the bootloader was burned with 1.1.5 or earlier of this core, the WDT cannot be used to generate an interrupt** - re-burning bootloader with 1.2.0 or later will resolve this.
+In 1.2.0 and later, the EE_RDY vector (which is not used by anything in Arduino-land - the EEPROM library uses a busy-wait) is used instead. **If the bootloader was burned with 1.1.5 or earlier of this core, the WDT cannot be used to generate an interrupt** (WDT as reset source is fine) - re-burning bootloader with 1.2.0 or later will resolve this.

 ### Changing the ATtiny clock speed and other settings

-Changing the ATtiny clock speed, B.O.D. settings etc. is made easy: After the [Installation](Installation.md), in the menu “Tools” there will appear extra submenus where we can set several ATtiny properties:
+Changing the ATtiny clock speed, B.O.D. settings etc. is made easy: After the [Installation](Installation.md), when an ATTinyCore board is selected from the Tools -> Board menu, there will appear extra submenus under Tools menu where we can set several ATtiny properties:

 * Tools > Save EEPROM: (Boards without bootloader only - controls whether EEPROM is erased during a chip erase cycle)
-* Tools > Timer 1 clock: (ATTiny85 only - allows timer1 to be clocked off the PLL for higher frequency PWM)
+* Tools > Timer 1 clock: (ATTiny25/45/85 only - allows timer1 to be clocked off the PLL for higher frequency PWM)
 * Tools > LTO: (Link Time Optimization makes sketches smaller, but requires AVR boards 1.6.11 or later)
 * Tools > B.O.D Level: (trigger voltage for Brown Out Detection - below this voltage, chip will be held in reset)
-* Tools > Chip: (Select the part being used)
+* Tools > Chip: (Select the part being used )
 * Tools > Clock:  (Select the desired clock speed)
 * Tools > B.O.D.
 Mode (active): (441, 841, 1634, 828 only - see B. O. D. section below)
 * Tools > B.O.D.
 Mode (sleep): (441, 841, 1634, 828 only - see B. O. D. section below)